An Exploration of Learnt Representations of W Jets

-Before proceeding to an investigation of the properties of the learnt representations, I present some qualitative observations from the training procedure.
-During most of the priming run the learnt representation is completely disorganized, taking advantage of all 256 latent directions to describe the data (i.e. all dimensions have associated KL divergence significantly greater than zero).
-By the production run the learnt representation has been organized into a small set of informative directions with $\mathrm{KL} > 0$, while the majority are uninformative with $\mathrm{KL} \simeq 0$.
-For each direction which is informative for some values of $\hat{\beta}$, there is some critical value $\hat{\beta}_\text{crit}$ above which the dimension becomes uninformative.
+Before proceeding to describe the learnt representations, I will make some qualitative observations from training.
+During most of the priming run the learnt representation is disorganized, taking advantage of all 256 latent directions to describe the data (i.e. all dimensions have associated $\KL$ significantly greater than zero).
+By the production run the learnt representation has been organized into a small set of informative directions with $\KL > 0$, while the majority are uninformative with $\KL \simeq 0$.
+For each informative direction, there is some critical value $\hat{\beta}_\text{crit}$ above which the dimension becomes uninformative.
 These are associated with physical scales in the training data, for instance the translation of jets around the detector ($\pi H_T$), or the orientation of hard prongs within the jet ($m_W$).
 When trained with $\hat{\beta} \gg \hat{\beta}_\text{crit}$, the corresponding variations will not be learnt in the latent space.
 When trained with $\hat{\beta} \ll \hat{\beta}_\text{crit}$, the variations may be learnt in the latent space, but they have no tendency to be organized into orthogonal or semantically meaningful ones.
-When subsequently trained with $\hat{\beta} \lesssim \hat{\beta}_\text{crit}$, these dimensions tend to organize into a small number of semantically meaningful directions, which have a tendency to be preserved if $\hat{\beta}$ is subsequently gradually reduced to very small values (though this tendency appears to be weaker the greater is the hierarchy or the larger is the step size in $\hat{\beta}$).
-Some intuition for some of these features can be gleaned from a simple analytical example in Appendix~\ref{app:analeg}.
+When subsequently trained with $\hat{\beta} \lesssim \hat{\beta}_\text{crit}$, these dimensions tend to organize into a small number of semantically meaningful directions, which have a tendency to be preserved if $\hat{\beta}$ is subsequently gradually reduced to very small values.
+Further details of the training procedure are given in Appendix~\ref{app:dataetc}, and plots of the $\KL$ associated with the individual latent directions can be found in Fig.~\ref{fig:KLs}.